-- What obstacles does the city face?
+- What obstacles do you face?

 - Are there threats to the resilience of the city from climate change?

-- What is happening around the city, in other cities?
+- What is happening around you, in other cities?

-- · How is the economic situation changing?
+- How is the economic situation changing?

-- · Are major employers vulnerable?
+- Are major employers vulnerable?

 - How is the (inter)national policy environment or political situation changing?

-- · How is demography changing?
+- How is demography changing?